RoyPlu/Flare/README.md

 - Unmatch feature
 - See last sent message
 - Ability to see if a match is a Superlike/Fast(Tinder Gold)/Boost match
+- Has a match seen your profile? feature

 #### (Planned features coming soon)
 - Tinder Gold matches